anushka002/anushka_satav.github.io/docs/index.md

 - **Dynamic responses** based on detected objects, enabling context-aware robotic actions.
 - **Fallback mechanisms** for handling hardware/software limitations and ensuring system robustness.

-> Research Question:
-> How can a mobile robot effectively combine vision, speech, and autonomous navigation to create a responsive and interactive system in real-world environments?

 ---
 ## Sensor Integration